MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/add-single-sites-to-enterprise-mode-site-list-using-the-version-2-enterprise-mode-tool.md

 Enterprise Mode is a compatibility mode that runs on Internet Explorer 11, letting websites render using a modified browser configuration that’s designed to emulate either Windows Internet Explorer 8 or Windows Internet Explorer 7, avoiding the common compatibility problems associated with web apps written and tested on older versions of Internet Explorer.<p>**Important**<br>You can only add specific URLs, not Internet or Intranet Zones.

 <p>**Note**<br>If you need to include a lot of sites, instead of adding them one at a time, you can create a list of websites and add them all at the same time.
-For more information, see the [Add multiple sites to the Enterprise Mode site list using a file and the Windows 10 Enterprise Mode Site List Manager tool](add-multiple-sites-to-enterprise-mode-site-list-using-the-version-2-schema-and-enterprise-mode-tool.md) or the [Add multiple sites to the Enterprise Mode site list using a file and the Windows 7 and 8.1 Enterprise Mode Site List Manager tool](add-multiple-sites-to-enterprise-mode-site-list-using-the-version-1-schema-and-enterprise-mode-tool.md) topic, based on your operating system.
+For more information, see the [Add multiple sites to the Enterprise Mode site list using a file and the Enterprise Mode Site List Manager (schema v.2) tool](add-multiple-sites-to-enterprise-mode-site-list-using-the-version-2-schema-and-enterprise-mode-tool.md) or the [Add multiple sites to the Enterprise Mode site list using a file and the Enterprise Mode Site List Manager (schema v.1) tool](add-multiple-sites-to-enterprise-mode-site-list-using-the-version-1-schema-and-enterprise-mode-tool.md) topic, based on your operating system.

 ## Adding a site to your compatibility list
 You can add individual sites to your compatibility list by using the Enterprise Mode Site List Manager tool.<p>
 **Note**<br>If you're using Windows 7 and Windows 8.1 or the v.1 version of the Enterprise Mode schema, you'll need to use the Windows 7 and Windows 8.1 Enterprise Mode Site List Manager tool.
-For more info, see [Add sites to the Enterprise Mode site list using the Windows 7 and Windows 8.1 Enterprise Mode Site List Manager tool](add-single-sites-to-enterprise-mode-site-list-using-the-version-1-enterprise-mode-tool.md).
+For more info, see [Add sites to the Enterprise Mode site list using the WEnterprise Mode Site List Manager (schema v.1) tool](add-single-sites-to-enterprise-mode-site-list-using-the-version-1-enterprise-mode-tool.md).

  ![](images/wedge.gif) **To add a site to your compatibility list using the Windows 10 Enterprise Mode Site List Manager tool**